Lipovitan: History

 Following World War II, Taisho Pharmaceuticals, a Japanese drug manufacturer, began marketing taurine extract.
 Advertised as a powerful remedy, it was claimed to treat a range of ailments including unexplained fevers, neuralgia, fatigue, and whooping cough.
 Company records suggest that a key ingredient in the formula had been used by the Japanese Imperial Navy during the war to combat fatigue and enhance night vision among sailors.
 By the late 1950s, Taisho introduced a 20 mL ampoule tonic as a nutritional supplement, primarily targeting middle-aged and elderly consumers.
 Seeking broader appeal, the company reformulated the tonic into a larger, more effective drink with a blend of ingredients designed for easier consumption and enhanced nutritional support.
 This innovation led to the creation of Lipovitan D. The name "Lipovitan D" combines several concepts: “Lipo” stems from lipoclasis and lipolysis, referring to fat breakdown; “Vitan” is short for “vitamin”; and “D” stands for “Delicious” and “Dynamism.”
 In 1962, Lipovitan D was officially launched at a price of ¥150 per bottle, making it one of the earliest energy drinks available at an affordable rate.
 The following year, it expanded internationally.
 In 1965, Taisho introduced a metal bottle cap and unveiled Lipovitan D Super, an enhanced version priced at ¥200.
 Lipovitan D remains the flagship product of the Lipovitan series, which celebrated its 50th anniversary in 2012.
 Sold in small vials and typically served chilled in drugstores, the drink contains 50 mg of caffeine, 1,000 mg of taurine, various B vitamins, and flavorings—all formulated to boost energy and reduce mental and physical fatigue.
 During Japan’s postwar economic boom, Lipovitan D gained immense popularity, especially among overworked office workers.
 Despite its domestic success, Lipovitan initially struggled to gain traction in the U.S. market.
 The global energy drink industry remained relatively niche until Red Bull’s debut in Austria in 1987 and its U.S. launch in 1997.

+The introduction of Lipovitan predates Red Bull's precursor Krating Daeng by 14 years, having been first released in 1962.
+The concept for Red Bull emerged when Austrian entrepreneur Dietrich Mateschitz read that Taisho Pharmaceuticals, the maker of Lipovitan, was Japan’s top taxpayer during the 1980s.